robin277t/CV/README.md

 ## <a name="education">Education</a>

+### Makers Academy (Sept 22 - Jan 23)
+* 4 month highly selective full-time course for career changers to become software developers.

+* Included 6 weeks of Agile team working projects, embodying extreme programming (XP) values, pair programming, full git workflow and code reviews.

+* Strong emphasis on test-driven-development (TDD) and debugging processes, mostly in Ruby and JavaScript.

+* Projects included; full-stack web application, e.g using MERN (Mongo-Express-React-Node), Object Oriented Programming with SOLID principles, Model-View-Controller (MVC) patterns, cloud deployment, external API’s, unit and integration testing, and creating high-quality, readable, documented code.

+* Self-led learning with a growth mindset has given me the ability to quickly and effectively take on new frameworks & languages.

-### University College London;
+### University College London

 #### MSc Geophysics (2009-2010)
-* Flood and storm surge modelling, meteorology, seismology
+* Flood and storm surge modelling, meteorology, seismology, statistics

-#### BSc hons(2:1) Environmental Geography (2006-2009)
+#### BSc(Hons) 2:1 Environmental Geography (2006-2009)
-* Climate modelling, palaeo-climatology, GIS software for geospatial analysis, statistics
+* Climate modelling, palaeo-climatology, GIS software for geospatial analysis, geopolitics, demographics

 ## <a name="outsideofwork">Outside of work</a>
 All things cycling, big fan of yoga, episodic runner.
 Voracious reader, and a highly trained but occasional cellist.
 Hiking and anything that gets me into the outdoors brings me joy.